-Throw pillows are such an easy way to freshen up the look of a room, but I’ll admit that sometimes I’m pretty reluctant to change mine and I hang on to them for waaay longer than most – which is why this color blocked pillow idea is perfect for me!
+Throw pillows are such an easy way to freshen up the look of a room, but I’ll admit that sometimes I’m reluctant to switch mine seasonally, which is a big trend, because I hate to store them – which is why this color blocked pillow idea is perfect for me!
 I can keep these beauties forever, but still get a different vibe each day thanks to the mix and match sides.
 Genius!

 Our former toss cushions, the beautiful and airy Marimekko Lumimarja pillows, were a perfect fit for the living room a few years ago.
 You can see a full tour of the living room during this “phase” by clicking here.

-The pillows transitioned from our smaller cream leather sofa onto our large cream leather sectional, but I added some solid linen pillows (made in Canada) and a couple cheap aqua velvet pillows from IKEA.
-In the fall we inherited five paintings from Hubby’s grandpa when he passed away and the paintings we chose were so bold (and so huge) that suddenly the printed pillows felt too busy with the art.
+The pillows transitioned from our smaller cream leather sofa onto our large cream leather sectional nicely.
+I also added some solid linen pillows (made in Canada) and a couple cheap aqua velvet pillows from IKEA.
+In the fall we inherited five paintings from Hubby’s grandpa, when he passed away.
+The paintings we chose were so bold (and so huge) that suddenly the printed pillows felt too busy with the art.
 I wanted something solid and in a deeper hue, to bring out the richer shades layered in the artwork.

 Luckily our local Fabricland was freshly stocked and I found a great mix of complementary velvet and tweed fabrics (below) – but I also mixed in some silk I had and the leftover teal velvet from my garbage chair makeover.
 I’ve been waiting a long time to use that fabric and I love how it carries the teal from the office into the living room.
 Achieving “flow” between all of the rooms has been one of my design goals since we moved here.